Foxy Grandpa: Publication history

-In 1929, the strip appeared in America's early comic book The Funnies.
+In 1929, the strip appeared in the early comic book The Funnies.

 Characters and story

 The strip revolved around Foxy Grandpa, an elderly gentleman, with two mischievous grandsons (Chub and Bunt) who constantly try to trick him.
 Foxy Grandpa, however, always managed to get the better of the two boys, combining brains with a perverse sense of humor, while demonstrating skills at acrobatics, illustration and construction of various small devices.

 The comic was drawn in text comic style, with the text and dialogue written underneath the images.

 In other media

 The strip was adapted to Broadway shows and early silent films (with Foxy Grandpa played by stage performer Joseph Hart).
 Selchow and Righter licensed Foxy Grandpa for the Foxy Grandpa Hat Party Game (similar to Pin the Tail on the Donkey) after 1900.